medialab/aime-core/README.md

 This repository holds the source code driving the new core of the AIME project.

 It mainly consist of a centralized data model stored within a Neo4j database and served through a single API server written in node.

-Once this API is setup, each one of the three AIME interfaces (`inquiry`, `crossings` and `admin`) will plug themselves on this API to function.
+Once the API is online, each one of the three AIME interfaces (`inquiry`, `crossings` and `admin`) will plug themselves on it to function.

 ## Installation